optiver/vulcan-py/CONTRIBUTING.md

 ## Setting up dev environment
 Unfortunately, because pep-517 disabled editable installs, and because vulcan builds itself, it is not possible to correctly do "vulcan develop" for vulcan project.
 Therefor, you need to `pip install .` any time you want to run test any changes.
-Al Note that this does not apply to tox commands, as those will always rebuild vulcan.
+Note that this does not apply to tox commands, as those will always rebuild vulcan.
 To set up a basic vulcan install, therefore:

 ```bash